Olympus E-M5 vs Panasonic FZ150

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M5 and Panasonic Lumix DMC-FZ150 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-M5 and the FZ150 have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 and the FZ150 have been discontinued, but can regularly be found used on ebay.
 The FZ150 was replaced by the Panasonic FZ200, while the E-M5 was followed by the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M5 and FZ150 can be found, respectively, in the Olympus E-M5 Manual (free pdf) or the online Panasonic FZ150 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M5 or the Panasonic FZ150 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.